 Summary: Climate activists make bold claims about extreme weather caused by our CO2 emissions, attributing most big weather events to CO2's influence.
 Let's look at the numbers.
 Have extreme weather events become more common?
 The answers are easily available.
-"Some day — not tomorrow, not next year, but probably sometime before runaway climate change forces … Continue reading Look at the trends in extreme weather & see the state of the world
+Too many journalists and activists prefer to ignore them.
+"Some day — not tomorrow, not next … Continue reading Look at the trends in extreme weather & see the state of the world

 Summary: An insider at NOAA has blown the whistle on improper practices at NOAA.
 This might be the most serious challenge to practices at the major climate science institutions since release of the "Climategate" emails.
 This occurs when they are vulnerable to scrutiny and pressure from Team Trump.
 The broad significance of Bates' claims remains unclear, … Continue reading A whistleblower challenges NOAA’s climate data